What is Ambulatory Phlebectomy for Varicose Veins?

 Who is a good candidate?

 If you have varicose veins near the surface of the skin that are too large for sclerotherapy treatment or too small for laser ablation, then you may be a candidate for ambulatory phlebectomy.
+The veins must be large and visible to the eye.
 You should be in good general health, at or near a healthy weight and a non-smoker.
 If you have a blood-clotting disorder, you may not be a good candidate for this procedure.

 How long is the procedure?

 This outpatient procedure takes 45-60 minutes.
-It consists of making tiny incisions over the diseased vein and inserting a surgical hook through the incisions to remove the vein section by section.
+Your provider will mark the targeted veins, then administer a local anesthetic.
+This anesthetic ensures you won’t feel any pain or discomfort during the procedure.
+The procedure consists of making tiny incisions over the diseased vein and inserting a surgical hook through the incisions to remove the vein section by section.